crispinalan/talkcalendar/README.md

 ## License Note

 When you combine software to produce a larger work both licenses should be compatible.
-This is relevant with regard to combining this software with an external speech synthesiser.
+This is relevant with regard to combining this software with an external speech synthesizer.
 Open source licenses and their compatibility is discussed in this [article](https://janelia-flyem.github.io/licenses.html) and [here](https://www.gnu.org/licenses/gpl-faq.en.html).
-The GPL compatiblity [matrix](https://www.gnu.org/licenses/gpl-faq.en.html#compat-matrix-footnote-9) shows that if you want to use use a library under GPLv3 (i.e. the espeak speech synthesizer) then the combination should be under under GPLv3.
+The GPL compatiblity [matrix](https://www.gnu.org/licenses/gpl-faq.en.html#compat-matrix-footnote-9) shows that if you want to use  library under GPLv3 (i.e. the espeak speech synthesizer) then the combination should be under GPLv3.
 As this version of Talk Calendar uses espeak it has been licensed under GPLv3.
+The internal speech generator has been dropped and replaced with espeak.
+Other speech synthesizers were investigated did not have a GPL license.

+This is a hobby project.
+C++ and Qt were used to develop the original calendar project but when the Qt Company announced that the Qt LTS versions and the offline installer were to become commercial-only [Qt licensing changes](https://www.qt.io/blog/qt-offering-changes-2020) I decided to completely re-write the project code from scratch using the [Gtk](https://www.gtk.org/) toolkit.
+This was a steep learning curve.
+A good open source alternative to Qt for C++ GUI development is [CopperSpice](https://www.copperspice.com/).
+CopperSpice was derived from Qt 4.8 and is under the LGPL 2.1 license and was considered but the Gtk toolkit is widely available in most Linux distribution repositories.
+For more details on the Qt license situation see the article entitled [The Qt Company Is Tomorrow Moving Qt 5.15 To Its Commercial-Only LTS Phase](https://www.phoronix.com/scan.php?page=news_item&px=Qt-5.15-LTS-Commercial-Phase).

 ## Acknowledgements